-Forests make important, positive contributions to the quality of life for Mississippians by providing almost 62,000 jobs, a wealth of forest products, improved water quality, livestock forage areas, open spaces, abundant wildlife habitat, recreational experiences and economic benefits.
-In Mississippi, the forestry and forest products industry has a \$12.79 billion economic impact every year.
+Forests make significant, positive contributions to the quality of life for Mississippians.
+By providing almost 70,000 jobs, a wealth of forest products, improved water quality, green spaces, wildlife habitat, recreational experiences, and economic benefits, forests are vital to the health of our state.
+The forestry and forest products industry has a \$12.79 billion economic impact every year.

-The MFC protects Mississippi's forestland from wildfire, sustainably manages approximately 485,000 acres of forested non-federal public land and delivers quality forest management services and assistance to both rural and urban private landowners.
+The Mississippi Forestry Commission (MFC) protects Mississippi's forestland from wildfire, sustainably manages approximately 485,000 acres of forested non-federal public land and delivers quality forest management services and assistance to both rural and urban private landowners.